martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

-Psion Organiser II pack images can be created and edited here:
+Psion Organiser II pack images can be created and edited here:<br>
 <a alt="Jaap's OPK editor" href="https://www.jaapsch.net/psion/opkedit.htm">

 > Uses linear or paged addressing, larger segmented packs are not supported.
 > Datapaks can be read from but not written to (because these packs contain EPROMs which require UV light to erase them and a 21 V supply to write).